 There is a 30-day time limit post-training to complete all CE requirements.
-CE Credit Certificates will be emailed within 30 days after all course requirements have been completed.
+CE Credit Certificates will be available on the participant registration portal within 30 days after all course requirements have been completed.

 American Psychological Association Sponsor Approval: